-The code of conduct guides the Executing Entities' members to behave based on the ethical principles described above.
+The code of conduct guides the Executing Entities' members to behave based on the above ethical principles.
 At a general level, the code of conduct seeks:

 - Highlight the principles and values proposed for the Program under a behavior model oriented to the correct performance of the IDB's socio-environmental policies and goals. - Provide clear and precise evidence of convictions or sanctions for violating what is established by the ESPS.